cfpb/capital-framework/src/cf-typography/usage.md

 ## Pull quote

-- Use a pull quote to highlight excerpts from the current work.
+Use a pull quote to highlight excerpts from the current work.
 This is not to be confused with `blockquote` which quotes from an external work.

-- Since a pull quote is an excerpt and repeats content from the article it's contained within you should use the `aside` element.
+Since a pull quote is an excerpt and repeats content from the article you should use the `aside` element.

 ### Default pull quote